Home

 All too often, a healthy brain is damaged by skull fractures, the rabies virus, explosive shock waves, lightning strikes, extreme PTSD, and other unintended causes both ancient and modern.
 Personalities are shattered, and the familiar individual subsumed.
 Depression, callousness, reckless behavior, and sometimes aggressive violence result.

 Both law and tradition hold individuals responsible, and might lessen a punishment when mitigating factors can be shown.
-Hopefully, an external cause can be repaired by a medical or similar procedure.
+Hopefully, a specific cause can be repaired by a medical or similar procedure.

 Human brains are fragile in one sense, robust in another.
 If humans are only material, then a changed brain might be said to be different, effectively a whole new person.
 If we have souls, and a connection to the divine, then stable enduring sources can be drawn upon.
 A television set can be broken, however metaphorically, the TV signal continues, and the station itself is eternal.
 We have an ideal, for each individual and for all humankind, and know when it's been terribly deviated from.
 The brain can often heal, with methods of help improving continually, and our soul will eventually move beyond its vulnerable container.